ahamedm/ahamedm.github.io/about.md

 ---
 ## About Me

 I'm Ahamed Mustafa.
-I am an Indian who started a career in software industry with PL/SQL reports and eventually got into Programming for application development.
-I try to stay in the continuum between Design & Implementation as a Solutions Architect at work and try hard to strike a balance between work & life.
+Right after my B.Tech (IT), I started a career in software industry with a Services company working in PL/SQL and Cognos reports.Eventually I got into Java Programming for application development and then in to Design & Architecture.
+I try to stay in the continuum between Design & Development as a Solutions Architect at work and try hard to strike a balance between work & life.

 I am comfortable with: